elasticio/api-docs/source/includes/_users.md

 * flows activity records (which used in order to show runlog)
 * logs of flow execution and repo build
-* invitations to a team or an organization
+* invitations to a team or an contract
 * notifications
 * slugs (TBD)

-### Data associated with organization
+### Data associated with contract

-* If this user is a member of any Organization which has one more member beside him/her then this user needs to leave this Organization before his/her profile can be deleted.
+* If this user is a member of any Contract which has one more member beside him/her then this user needs to leave this Contract before his/her profile can be deleted.
-* If this user is the only member of Organization(s) then he/she will be deleted along with all the unique data connected with this user.
+* If this user is the only member of Contract(s) then he/she will be deleted along with all the unique data connected with this user.

-### Public components
-If there is any public component, associated to the user and the component is used in not deleted flows of someone else, the user can not be deleted automaticaly – contact technical support.

 ### Authorization
-This request is allowed with Organization Admin API key.
+This request is allowed with Tenant Admin API key.